The Stepford Wives (1975 film): Casting

-Forbes later wrote that that casting was difficult, in part because he needed to get approval from the chief executive of Palomar.
-He claims he interviewed and considered twenty one different actresses and "cast the film several times, only to have my choices rejected by the front office."
+Forbes later wrote that casting was difficult, in part because he needed to get approval from the chief executive of Palomar.
+He claims he interviewed and considered twenty-one actresses and "cast the film several times, only to have my choices rejected by the front office."

 Forbes met with Diane Keaton to play the lead role of Joanna but says the morning after their meeting she turned down the part because her analyst did not like the script.
 The part was then offered to Jean Seberg who declined.
 Tuesday Weld initially accepted but cancelled a week before filming began.
 Forbes later wrote "I obtained agreement for another star and had her costumed, only to be told that she had failed the medical examination and therefore could not be insured."
 He did not reveal if this was Seberg, Weld or another actor.
 The lead role eventually went to Katharine Ross.

 Joanna Cassidy was cast as Joanna's friend and ally Bobbie but was fired after two weeks of production - Forbes claims this was the producer's decision - and replaced by Paula Prentiss.
 The movie would be Prentiss' sole hit from the 1970s.

 Tension developed between Forbes and screenwriter Goldman over the casting of Nanette Newman (Forbes's wife) as one of the wives.
 Goldman felt that the 40-year-old Newman's appearance did not match the young provocatively-dressed model-like women he'd scripted for.
 "She destroyed the reality of a story that was only precariously real to begin with," Goldman wrote.
 However Goldman did not complain to the producer because "the last thing Edgar needed was a hysterical writer predicting Doomsday because a good actress was suggested to appear in the movie.
 Besides, being his wife meant security for Bryan, his family would be around, he wouldn’t be as much a stranger in a very strange land."
 Forbes later took exception to Goldman's criticisms of his wife.

 Mary Stuart Masterson (daughter of star Peter Masterson), Dee Wallace and Franklin Cover appear in very small supporting roles.
 Tina Louise was cast as another doomed wife.